 Comparing russian elections: 2011 with 2016 results

-With 200.000 signatures needed to create a new party (and makes it possible to bring it into the Duma) one has to consider there cannot be more than 7.000 signatures per region.
+The system does require 200.000 signatures to create a new party (allowed at the Duma) one has to consider there cannot be more than 7.000 signatures per region.
 Regions are 38; that means, at least, an average of 5263 signatures per region so that a new party can get the possibility to enter the parliament.